-Laocoön Group installation is a structure resembling ruins of a house, a Christian hermitage or a Greek distylos (treasury): inside a contour (of a building) a spatial composition of 3 geometrical blocks.
+Laocoön Group installation is a structure resembling ruins of a house, an hermitage or a Greek distylos (treasury): inside a contour (of a building) a spatial composition of 3 geometrical blocks.

 Every spring the nature of Niigata mountains presents an unusual spectacle – a deep layer of snow slowly uncovers the world, as if an ending Ice Age.
 And for this reason, one of the versions of the Laocoön Group is to be placed in such context.
 The imaginary ruins are to provoke a phenomenon of a kind of archaeological discovery.